darabos/megingat/for-sale/index.md

 ![](http://i.imgur.com/cHwgdIm.jpg)

-# Self­sustaining homestead for sale near the Bakony mountains
+# Self-sustaining homestead for sale near the Bakony mountains

 Exciting, unique, 5.8 ha (approximately 15 acres) property located between two branches of the permanent Sed patak (Shaid stream).
-The property is only 30 km from the famous tourist and health center of Balatonfured­­consequently from the "Hungarian sea" of Lake Balaton.
+The property is only 30 km from the famous tourist and health center of Balatonfured—consequently from the "Hungarian sea" of Lake Balaton.

 [Details](/for-sale/mill){:.btn.btn-megingat.pull-right}